 According to this article, back-to-school spending is $26.7 billion market, and that's down from previous years.
 It works out to be $634.78 per child, making back to school a very expensive time.
 Meanwhile, plenty of families are struggling with high debt and high interest rates, which makes these expenses even more challenging.

 But just because the average spend per child is $634.78 does not mean you have to spend that much on your own kids.
 Manage your back to school budget with our tips for military families.
 Learn where to find bargains and deals for school supplies, specific resources and organizations for the military, and what kind of savings you can find as an adult going back to school (both on the GI bill and as a military spouse).

 School Supplies Shopping

 For many people, school has already started.
-This is now the perfect time to go shopping as stores will want to clear out their merchandise.
-Dollar stores and other discounters are a great source for school supplies.
+This is the perfect time to go shopping as stores will want to clear out their merchandise.
+Dollar stores and other discount options are a great source for school supplies.

 If you are a military family, you're guaranteed to know other military families.
 Team up together and make a run to a warehouse store like Costco or Sam's Club.
 Since the items are already discounted because they are in bulk, you'll save even more if the costs are shared between multiple families.

 Finally, try asking for free items in your local Craigslist site or Freecycle mailing list.
 There's a good chance that another family will have school supplies that they don't need.
 Through Freecycle, I've even managed to receive a laptop and a printer—for free.

 Resources for Military Families

 If you are a military family struggling with funds for school supplies, find relief through Operation Homefront's Back to School Brigade.
 This organization helps military members and veterans with many financial and psychological needs, and it also provides free school supplies to K-12 military kids.
 Find your nearest office, and explore some of the other resources they have for military members struggling with finances.